hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/index.rst

    * - :ref:`add_query_to_collection`
      - :ref:`add_query_to_collection_args <add_query_to_collection_syntax>`
-     - Add a query to given collection
+     - Add a query to a given collection

    * - :ref:`drop_query_from_collection`
      - :ref:`drop_query_from_collection_args <drop_query_from_collection_syntax>`
-     - Drop a query from given collection
+     - Drop a query from a given collection

    * - :ref:`add_collection_to_allowlist`
      - :ref:`add_collection_to_allowlist_args <add_collection_to_allowlist_syntax>`
-     - Add a collection to allow-list
+     - Add a collection to the allow-list

    * - :ref:`drop_collection_from_allowlist`
      - :ref:`drop_collection_from_allowlist_args <drop_collection_from_allowlist_syntax>`
-     - Drop a collection from allow-list
+     - Drop a collection from the allow-list

 **See:**